Pigius/avp-cli/README.md

 ## Usage

-The AVP CLI Tool supports all API operations provided by the AWS Verified Permissions service.
+The AVP CLI Tool supports all API operations provided by the Amazon Verified Permissions service.
 Upon launching, it prompts users to select from a comprehensive list of actions, including:

 Making authorization decisions (with or without Cognito Identity Token) Using prepared scenarios